Approximate Message Passing for Quantum State Tomography: Experimental QST with AMP

 \subsection{Tomography experiments on IBM Q}

 We ran tomography experiments for $\rho_{\text{GHZ}(n)}$, $\rho_{\text{Hadamard}(n)}$, and $\rho_{\text{W}(n)}$ for $n=3$ to $n=8$ qubits on IBM Kingston.
-We ran enough measurement circuits to achieve $M = 0.5d^2$ (see Table~\ref{tab:obs-for-meas}) for $n = 4$ to $n = 8$; for $n = 3$, we ran 14 circuits to achieve $M = 0.75d^2$.
+The number of measurement circuits was chosen to achieve $M = 0.5d^2$ (see Table~\ref{tab:obs-for-meas}) for $n = 4$ to $n = 8$; for $n = 3$, we ran 14 circuits to achieve $M = 0.75d^2$.
 This consideration is the same as in Section~\ref{subsec:higher-rank-states}: $n=3$ ($d=8$) is small enough that close to full tomography is required for reconstruction.
-These experiments used a total of 12.5 minutes of runtime and 811 circuits; without the measurement setting optimization described in Section~\ref{subsec:settings-comp}, they would have required 43696 circuits and an estimated 11 hours of quantum runtime.
+These experiments used a total of 12 minutes of QPU runtime and 811 circuits; without the measurement setting optimization described in Section~\ref{subsec:settings-comp}, 43696 circuits and an estimated 11 hours of QPU runtime would have been required.

 At a high level, there are two factors that have a prominent effect on the state preparation fidelity.
 The first is the depth of the state preparation circuit: longer circuits tend to accumulate more error since there are more operations where errors can occur.
-The second is the number of two-qubit gates in the state preparation circuit, as two-qubit gates tend to be noisier than single-qubit gates.
+The second is the number of two-qubit gates in the state preparation circuit, as two-qubit gates tend to be noisier than single-qubit gates~\cite{gidney_fault-tolerant_2021,orourke_compare_2024,otxoa_spinhex_2025}.
 The native two-qubit gate for IBM Kingston is the $CZ$ gate~\eqref{eq:def-cz-gate}.
 In Table~\ref{tab:transpiled-circ-depths}, we report the transpiled depth and $CZ$ gate count for the $\rho_{\text{GHZ}(n)}$, $\rho_{\text{Hadamard}(n)}$, and $\rho_{\text{W}(n)}$ state preparation circuits.
 The Hadamard circuits only contain a Hadamard gate on each qubit and have no entangling gates; thus, they are constant-depth circuits.
 For the GHZ state preparation circuits, both the circuit depth and $CZ$ count grow linearly with $n$.
 Both the circuit depth and $CZ$ count for the W circuits grow approximately exponentially in $n$, doubling each time $n$ increases by 1.